State of Cloud & DevOps Hiring in LATAM: What 8,500+ Job Listings Reveal

 Programming languages

-Python dominates at 2,034 mentions; 2.5x JavaScript/TypeScript (814) and nearly 3x Java (765).
-Go is a clear fourth at 551.
-C#/.NET (436) holds up on the strength of Azure enterprise work, and Bash/Shell (263) is a baseline expectation for anyone touching infrastructure.
-But Rust remains a tiny niche in the LATAM cloud/DevOps job market, only 38 listings ask for it.
+Python dominates at 3,707 mentions; 2.6x JavaScript/TypeScript (1,404) and 2.8x Java (1,309).
+Go is a clear fourth at 908.
+C#/.NET (704) holds up on the strength of Azure enterprise work, and Bash/Shell (333) is a baseline expectation for anyone touching infrastructure.
+But Rust remains a tiny niche in the LATAM cloud/DevOps job market, only 75 listings ask for it.

 Databases

-PostgreSQL leads at 566 mentions, followed by MongoDB (348), MySQL (335), Redis (216), and DynamoDB (203).
-SQL Server (45) is surprisingly low given how many enterprise Azure roles are in the dataset, likely because SQL Server expertise often sits on DBA job descriptions, not DevOps ones.
+PostgreSQL leads at 951 mentions, followed by MongoDB (563), MySQL (536), Redis (365), and DynamoDB (340).
+SQL Server (59) is surprisingly low given how many enterprise Azure roles are in the dataset, likely because SQL Server expertise often sits on DBA job descriptions, not DevOps ones.
+Elasticsearch (268) rounds out the observability-adjacent data layer.

 Seniority and the scarcity of junior roles

 I find this dynamic very interesting, and I will continue to track seniority distribution over time as the market matures.
 My hypothesis is that 1) DevOps/Cloud jobs are more senior-heavy than the general market because of the technical complexity, and 2) AI is affecting the junior end of the market more than the senior end.
-But the current dataset is not yet large enough to draw strong conclusions about trends, so for now it’s just a snapshot of a very senior-skewed market.
+Comparing this snapshot to the previous one (where junior was 2.1%), the share has barely moved even as the dataset grew by ~70%, which is consistent with both hypotheses β but it’s still a short time window, so treat it as a snapshot rather than a trend.

 Experience Expectations

-Across 1,950 listings that spelled out years-of-experience requirements, the average requirement is 4.6 years.
-Only 218 listings (11%) ask for two years or less .
+Across 3,050 listings that spelled out years-of-experience requirements, the average minimum is 4.6 years.
+Only 380 listings (12.5%) ask for two years or less.
 The bulk of the market sits in the 3-5 year bucket.

 Salaries